andresrojanoc/LAMMPS-tools/coulomb_smooth_potential/README.md

 make yes-molecule
 ```

-Copy the content of the smooth folder (i.e., Makefile.list, pair_coul_smooth.cpp, pair_coul_smooth.h) to the /src/ (check the correct path where you saved the smooth directory)
+Copy the content of the smooth folder (i.e., pair_coul_smooth.cpp, pair_coul_smooth.h) to the /src/ (check the correct path where you saved the smooth directory)

 ```
 cp ../../smooth/* .